Anal and rectal bleeding refers to blood from the anus, the rectum or is on the inside or outside of the feces.

 Symptoms include crying in the litter tray, passing small amounts of feces, or straining to defecate.

-Thankfully anal polyps are fairly uncommon in cats.
-They are caused by benign (noncancerous) growths in the rectum.
+These types of polyps are uncommon in cats.
+They are caused by benign (noncancerous) nodular growths in the rectum or anus.

 Symptoms may include straining to defecate, blood in the stool and occasionally you may see a polyp protruding from the anus.